millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide800.md

    ![](./images/800/snap0014522.jpg)

-### Step 5: Select the lab notebook file you downloaded earlier
+### Step 5: Select the unzip lab notebook .json file you downloaded earlier

    ![](./images/800/snap0014523.jpg)

-### Step 6: Click on Basic Machine Learning notebook to open it
+### Step 6: Click on the Basic Machine Learning link to open it

    ![](./images/800/snap0014524.jpg)

-### Step 7: Read and run the Basic Machine Learning notebook, paragraph by paragraph to learn about using DBMS_PREDICTIVE_ANALYTICS
+### Step 7: Read and Run the Basic Machine Learning notebook, paragraph by paragraph, to learn about using DBMS_PREDICTIVE_ANALYTICS

    ![](./images/800/snap0014525.jpg)